Ingredients & Suppliers

 Turkey

-Reared outdoors with freedom to roam 24hrs a day, COOK turkeys are raised to the highest welfare standards on small farms in East Anglia and have been recognised with a Good Turkey Award by Compassion In World Farming.
+Reared in woodlands with freedom to roam 24 hours a day, our turkeys are raised on a 100% natural diet and to the highest welfare standards on small farms in East Anglia.
+Our turkey sourcing has been recognised with a Good Turkey Award from the animal welfare charity Compassion In World Farming.

 Fruit & Veg